decentraland/old-documentation/_posts/blockchain-interactions/2018-01-07-scene-blockchain-operations.md

 <!--
 ## Web3 API

-The SDK includes an interface for the Web3 API.
-You can use it to call methods of this API from your scene's code.
-The interface includes two methods: `send` and `sendAsync`, which can be used to call the methods from the API.
 We have only whitelisted the following methods from the API, all others are currently not supported:

 - eth_sendTransaction
 - eth_getTransactionReceipt